clides/Projects/OpenCVSudokuSolver/Description.md

 	    - Find biggest contour by calculating area of each one with cv2.contourArea and use cv2.approxPolyDP to check whether the contour have 4 corners (ensures that the sudoku is the image)
     - Using cv2.warpPerspective to flatten the biggest contour (first by computing a perspective transformation matrix)
     - Splitting the sudoku image into 81 boxes using np.vsplit and np.hsplit
+    - Using a pretrained CNN model to detect the number on each of the 81 boxes and displaying them on a blank image
+        - Create new np array of 1s and 0s to show where there is no number and where there is a number
+    - Using <u>backtracking</u> algorithm to find solutions of this based on the data

 - **Tensorflow**
-    - Using tensorflow to train a CNN model to recognize digits and blank spaces and then loading the model
+    - Using tensorflow to train a CNN model to recognize digits and blank spaces and then loading the model (DigitDetectionCNN project)